nbrisbois/Animator/resources/README.md

 *   draw to draw out the given shape on the canvas.
 *   repaint to repaint the Visual View.

+### InteractiveView
+The view to show the visual demonstration of the animation while giving the user buttons to control the animation.

+Buttons function:
+* To stop/start the animation
+* To restart the animation
+* To adjust the animation's speed

+Added two ActionListener to track information when the program runs:
+* TimeListener: a listener that checks the timer when the program runs.
+* ClickListener: a listener that checks any click events on the buttons.

 ### DrawingPannel
 A class to help the visual view to draw out each needed shape.